HOLE 1

 The Gayfer Wealth Advisory Group

-The longest par five has a huge bunker on the right-centre side of the second shot landing area.
+The longest par five has a huge bunker on the right side of the second shot landing area.
 There is a pond to the left of the multi-tiered trapped green.
 For the tee shot, aim at the flag pole.
-Par is a good score.

 PAR 5